artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * **Swift code can interact with Objective-C and can work on it's own.** We can write Swift libraries that can build on-top of our existing infrastructure to work at a higher level of abstraction.
 Building a component-based infrastructure via Swift could allow easy-reuse of existing code, while providing a language difference for "new app code" vs "infra."

 * **People are excited about Swift.** It's an interesting, growing language, and one of the few ones non-technical people ask about.
 "Oh you're an iOS developer, do you use Swift?" is something I've been asked a lot.
 The rest of the development team  have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.

+* **It's evolving** the language changes at a fast rate, with new ideas coming from, and influencing other languages.
+People inside the community influence and shape it's growth.
+There are some great claims being made [about Swift][swift-excite] by people we respect.

 * **Swift improves on a lot of Objective-C.** Most of the patterns that we use in Objective-C are verbose, and they can become extremely terse inside Swift.
 Potentially making it easier to read and understand.